okielife/TemperatureSensingMicroPython/DESIGN.md

 ### Code
 - [x] Make the sensor box inherit the TFT and sensor base classes
 - [x] Try to clean it up as much as possible...simple simple

+## Version 3, Revision 3

+### Case
+- [ ] The temperature sensor breakout board screw holes need to be very slightly adjusted.
+On the "top" one, which is right near the back wall, pull that toward the center of the box just barely...maybe 0.5mm?

 ## Version 4